yanivyacoby/a-guide-to-your-phd/guide.md

 If everyone contributed a real vulnerability, no one has to feel like they are the only one struggling, and everyone can realize that many of their peers are facing similar difficulties.
 Moreover, if you lead with a real vulnerability, your friend might reciprocate and give you a chance to be supportive.
+We recognize that it is a privilege to be able to lead with vulnerability, and that leading with vulnerability positions some students in a difficult position, in which they may be reinforcing negative stereotypes -- as such, we emphasize again the importance of finding a supportive community that creates a space in which everyone can be themselves.

 **Validate:**
 When you talk to a peer who is leading with a vulnerability, although un-intuitive, it is sometimes good to just listen and to sympathize.